Ivory Quinby: Civil service career

 In 1839, Mehitable, Rodney and Elizabeth Quinby moved to Monmouth, where Rodney studied law under both his brother and Abner Clark Harding, who was a partner in the firm Harding & Quinby.
 In 1849, Quinby was elected to a probate court as a judge, where he served a single term from 1849 to 1853.
 During this time, Quinby was elected to the board of trustees of Monmouth, which governed the town before the more common single mayoral system was instated.
 On May 14, 1851, an election was held at the Monmouth courthouse.
 Charles Armsby, Hiram Baldwin, Chancy Hardin, James Thompson and Ivory Quinby were all elected to the Board.
 On March 28 of that year, Quinby was elected president of the board.
 Board of trustees meetings were held in the offices of Harding & Quinby at the time.
 While serving as president, Quinby and the board strengthened ordinances against drinking and disorderly conduct.
 When his term came to a close, Quinby was paid $5.00 for his time as president.
 In 1857, Quinby was elected mayor for a second time, running on the Democratic ticket.
-He won over his opponents, G.W.
-Savage and Samuel Wood, by 120 votes.
+He won over his opponents, G. W. Savage and Samuel Wood, by 120 votes.
 As mayor, Quinby worked with Chancy Hardin, who had become an alderman, serving with James Neil, Theodore Cornell and Horatio Henry.
-On June 2, 1863, Quinby was elected to the board of health, again with Hardin and a health officer, Dr. J.R.
-Webster.
-Quinby also was one of the founders of the Monmouth Public Library, which he began in 1867 as a reading room, which could be utilized without charge.
+On June 2, 1863, Quinby was elected to the board of health, again with Hardin and a health officer, Dr. J. R. Webster.
+Quinby also was one of the founders of the Monmouth Public Library, which he began in 1867 as a reading room, which could be used without charge.
 This eventually became the permanent library.
 Since he owned acres of land around Monmouth, Quinby donated a section to the city, for the purpose of expansion, which he gifted in 1865.
 In 1867, after being elected mayor again, Quinby oversaw the placement of sidewalks in Monmouth.
 One parcel was set aside, and turned into a park, which takes up an entire block.
 It has remained a park, into the present day.